darksideoftheshmoo/rcell2-cellid/README.md

 # New tools in `rcell2`

+Besides the `rcell2.cellid` package, the following is new.

+## R-Shiny and `magick` tools for cytometry data

+Check out the [`rcell2.magick`](https://github.com/darksideoftheshmoo/rcell2-magick) repo.

 ## _Tidy_ analysis framework for CellID's data

 Check out the master branch, or the [`rcell2.dev`](https://github.com/darksideoftheshmoo/rcell2/tree/rcell2.dev) branch.

-## R-Shiny and `magick` tools for cytometry data

-Check out the [`rcell2.magick`](https://github.com/darksideoftheshmoo/rcell2/tree/rcell2.magick) branch.

 ## Hu Moment functions for raw cell segmentation data